Urban-Hacker/UnderscoreMeansPrivate/README.md

 * ~~Currently sadly you cannot do a dry run (if you enable the script you must fix all the issues before you can start the game)~~.
 It is now possible to run without aborting the game.
 * You cannot easily click on the error message to access the line where the error was detected.
-* This script is trivial to bypass (eg: you could use a trick like "." + "_" like we used in the script.
+* This script is trivial to bypass (eg: you could use a trick like "." + "_") to access private member.
-* It’s not meant to be a perfect solution but it enables to enforce the rules in most case.
+* It’s not meant to be a perfect solution, but more like a tool to enforce good conventions.

 # Planned features